Easier Said Than Done (Radney Foster song)

 "Easier Said Than Done" is a song written and recorded by American country music artist Radney Foster.
 It was released in June 1993 as the third single from the album Del Rio, TX 1959.
 The song reached number 20 on the Billboard Hot Country Singles & Tracks chart.

+Content

+The song is a ballad where the narrator talks about his broken relationship with his former partner.

 Music video

 The music video was directed by Deaton Flanigen and premiered in mid-1993.

 Chart performance

 "Easier Said Than Done" debuted at number 72 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 12, 1993.